 - Corvex Management and The Related Companies in a two-week arbitration (the result of which was publicly disclosed) that resulted in invalidating all material anti-shareholder defenses of CommonWealth REIT, whose Trustees Corvex/Related ultimately removed in a consent solicitation.
 Many major media outlets described the outcome as a “major victory” for Corvex/Related.

 - On behalf of Goldman Sachs, Citigroup, Merrill Lynch, Morgan Stanley, UBS and BNY Mellon Capital Markets – after three years of litigation – Mr. Kirsch obtained the voluntary dismissal of a putative class action arising from BNYM’s foreign exchange business, alleging violation of the federal securities laws in connection with underwriting $2 billion of securities for BNYM.

 - Goldman Sachs, Citigroup, Bank of America, Merrill Lynch, J.P.
 Morgan, Deutsche Bank and Royal Bank of Scotland in a putative class action alleging violation of the federal securities laws in connection with underwriting $900 million of notes for MF Global Holdings.

-- Major corporations: In significant civil and criminal antitrust litigation, as well as major commercial litigation of various types.
+- Significant civil and criminal antitrust litigation, as well as major commercial litigation of various types.

-Mr. Kirsch currently serves on the Board of Trustees of the National Center for Law and Economic Justice and of the American Friends of Hebrew University.
+Mr. Kirsch currently serves on the Board of Trustees of the American Friends of Hebrew University.

 From 1991 to 1995, he served as Assistant United States Attorney in the Eastern District of New York, focusing on complex financial crimes.
 In 1994, U.S. Attorney General Janet Reno personally awarded Mr. Kirsch the Justice Department Director’s Award for Superior Achievement as an Assistant U.S. Attorney.